smizibon/qa_notes/src/pages/CONTEXT.md

 ## ✅ Code Quality - Recently Updated (December 24, 2025)

+### ✅ COMPLETED: Watch Page Professional Redesign (December 25, 2025)

+**User Request**: "make the watch section professional . the video can take a larger space . and the side menu will be now below video .
+I need each section to be collapsible . create a 4 types of design for the side memu."
+**Solution**: Redesigned the Watch page with a cinematic video-first layout and four selectable library designs.
+**Result**: A professional, revision-focused hub with flexible UI options.

+**Key Features**:
+- **Cinematic Layout**: Large aspect-video player at the top with a clear description section.
+- **Collapsible Library**: All sections are now collapsible to manage large tutorial sets.
+- **4 Design Variations**:
+  1. **Minimal List**: Clean, distraction-free row-based items.
+  2. **Grid Cards**: Visual, information-rich card layout.
+  3. **Compact Accordion**: High-density list for quick navigation.
+  4. **Modern Tabs**: Category-filtered view with action-oriented cards.
+- **Professional UI**: Enhanced shadow effects, improved typography, and smooth transitions.

+**Technical Implementation**:
+- State-managed design selection via `selectedDesign`.
+- Dynamic category expansion state `expandedCategories`.
+- Updated `GlassCard` component to support `onClick` events for the Grid design.
+- Maintained all ground rules including Test IDs and error handling.

+---

+### ✅ COMPLETED: Watch Page Implementation (December 25, 2025)

+**User Request**: "create a new page named 'Watch' Where I will be saving video tutorials to see . have a video viewer that will play youtube videos . and a well designed video exploration side window."
+**Solution**: Built a video tutorial hub with YouTube playback, dynamic JSON loading, and compliant architecture.
+**Result**: Fully functional Watch page with responsive design and proper error handling.

+**Implementation Details**:
+- **Component**: `src/pages/Watch.tsx`
+- **Data Store**: `src/data/watch/videos.json`
+- **Architecture**:
+  - Uses `loadJsonFile` with `AppError` and `ErrorType` for compliant data loading.
+  - Implements `ErrorDisplay` for graceful failure handling with retry support.
+  - Added `data-testid` to all interactive and structural elements (Ground Rule #6).
+  - Uses `GlassCard` for consistent UI design.
+  - Responsive grid layout (2:1 ratio on desktop, stacked on mobile).
+  - YouTube URL-to-embed conversion utility.

+**Test IDs Added**:
+- `watch-page`
+- `watch-header`
+- `video-player-card`
+- `video-details-card`
+- `video-library-card`
+- `video-playlist`
+- `video-item-{id}`

+---

+### ✅ COMPLETED: Navigation Menu Reordering (December 25, 2025)

+**User Request**: "update the menu .
+QA home . then lessons then watch then about then links" **Solution**: Reordered desktop and mobile navigation items to the specified sequence.
+**Result**: Improved navigation flow matching user preference.

+**Implementation**:
+- **Desktop**: Reordered buttons to Home → Topics → Watch → About Me → Links.
+- **Mobile**: Reorganized accordion sections to match the same sequence.
+- **Styling**: Maintained gradient active states and consistent icons.

+---

 ### ✅ COMPLETED: Social Media Links on About Me Hero Section

 **User Request**: "on about me. add my social media links on the about-hero-section"